-- 7.1.
-Table One below (Station View and Coverage) expresses: - The desired percentage of floor coverage.
-This is relevant to areas which have defined floor space such as booking halls, concourses and platforms.
-It is

-- recommended that any single "blind spot" should be restricted to an area no greater than 2m high and by 4 m square of floor space.
-Discussion with the local Crime Reduction Officer will assist in meeting this requirement. - The quality of image required to support whichever of the four categories of Detect, Observe, Recognise and Identify is specified. - The desired ipspc (image per second per camera) a camera records at.
-This is key to producing the desired output. - 7.2.
-Table One below is based on using fixed cameras and the ipspc should be seen as a minimum standard going forward and there is no intention for it to be applied retrospectively.
-Some Pan Tilt and Zoom (PTZ) cameras may be deployed to augment fixed cameras where there is pro-active monitoring.
+- 6.1 Table One below, is based on using fixed cameras details: - The desired percentage of floor to be covered by a camera.
+It is recommended that any single "blind spot" should be restricted to an area no greater than 2m high and by 4 m square of floor space. - The quality of image required - The desired ipspc (image per second per camera) a camera records at.
+Note that High means 8 ipspc and above, Medium means 5 to 7 ipspc and Low means below 5 ipspc. - Ideally systems should record for 31 days where possible as requested by British Transport Police.
+Systems should not be commissioned to exceed 31 days recording. - 6.2 Fully functional pan, tilt and zoom (PTZ) cameras may be deployed to augment fixed cameras where there is pro-active monitoring.